INL/BlackLab/core/src/site/markdown/indexing-with-blacklab.md

         - keywords
         addRemainingFields: true  # plus any fields that weren't mentioned yet

-      # Information about annotated fields (formerly called "complex fields" in BlackLab)
+      # Information about annotated fields
+      # (these used to be called complex fields, hence the key name;
+      #  similarly, we used to call annotations "properties", as you can see below)
       complexFields:

         # Information about the contents field